 In 1971 Robison was inducted into the Nashville Songwriter’s Hall of Fame.

-To see a discography of Robison you can go here: Nashville Song Writers.
-A quote shared on the same website gives us a glimpse into Robison's mind:
+Nashville Song Writers shared the follow quote on their website which gives us a glimpse into Robison’s mind:

 “Nature and tradition have been my best sources for material.
 I’ve learned plenty of things from her and I reckon most people could write songs about the odd characters, odd happenings right in their own backyard.
 I’m not aimin’ to hand out any advice on how to write songs.
 I don’t think there’s a set formula for the work.
 My heritage and tradition has come down to me from the covered wagon days and I suppose there couldn’t have been a better background for my efforts.
 I just hope they keep that tradition alive long after I’m gone and I hope my son carries on after me.”